harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 Now run the client side processes

-IMPORTANT: Ensure all the server side processes are started first
+IMPORTANT: Ensure all the server side processes are running first

 ```bash
 for Set in all highconfidence highexpressed